QuantEcon/lecture-source-jl/source/rst/getting_started_julia/getting_started.rst

 * The ``InstantiateFromURL`` which is a tool written by the QE team to manage package dependencies for the lectures.

-Note: To set up the Julia terminal command on Mac, open a terminal and run ``go to a terminal and run ``sudo ln -s <where_julia_app_is>/Contents/Resources/julia/bin/julia /usr/local/bin/julia``.
+Note: To set up the Julia terminal command on Mac, open a terminal and run ``sudo ln -s <where_julia_app_is>/Contents/Resources/julia/bin/julia /usr/local/bin/julia``.

 The full command might look like ``sudo ln -s /Applications/Julia-1.2.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia``, if you placed the app in your ``Applications`` folder.